It all started over a cup of coffee.

 O’Shea enlisted the help of Lt.
 Mark Lampman, an active duty SEAL, and together the four organized the first Tampa Bay Frogman Swim.
 Conditions were harsh – the water temperature hovered in the mid 50s – but nearly 40 swimmers managed to make it across the bay and raise thousands of dollars in individual pledges for the injured SEAL officer, Lt.
 Dan Cnossen and his family.

-We’re now bringing this very unique event to the west coast with the inaugural 2017 Golden Gate Frogman Swim.
+We’re now brought this very unique event to the west coast with the annual Golden Gate Frogman Swim.
 We hope to build the same support and loyal community we forged in Tampa Bay and create a fun and successful event in the Bay area.

 Thanks for all of your continued support!